 Of course, the opposite could also be true.
-A user could be quickly scrolling the page, not finding what they’re looking for, and leave.
-I’s really important to create enticing links that lead users further into your site, set up more goals and events, and make a lot of opportunities to interact.
+A user could be quickly scrolling the page, not finding what they’re looking for, and leaving.
+It’s really important to create enticing links that lead users further into your site, set up more goals and events, and create a lot of opportunities to interact.

-Myth: Google uses bounce rate in their ranking algorithm.
+Myth: Google uses bounce rate in its ranking algorithm.

 Fact: Bounce rate does not directly affect Google’s ranking algorithm.

-Google said not once, but multiple times that bounce rate is not factored into their search ranking algorithm.
+Google has said not once, but multiple times, that bounce rate is not factored into their search ranking algorithm.
 In June of 2020, John Mueller of Google said:

 I think there’s a bit of misconception here that we’re looking at things like the analytics bounce rate when it comes to ranking websites, and that’s definitely not the case.

 In fact, Search Engine Journal did a deep dive in 2022 into whether or not Google uses bounce rate as a ranking factor and found that they conclusively do not.